 Pressurized Water Reactors

-The unused steam is exhausted in to the condenser where it condensed into water.
-The resulting water is pumped out of the condenser with a series of pumps, reheated and pumped back to the steam generators.
+The unused steam is exhausted to the condenser, where it is condensed into water.
+The resulting water is pumped out of the condenser with a series of pumps, reheated, and pumped back to the steam generator.
 The reactor's core contains fuel assemblies that are cooled by water circulated using electrically powered pumps.
 These pumps and other operating systems in the plant receive their power from the electrical grid.
-If offsite power is lost emergency cooling water is supplied by other pumps, which can be powered by onsite diesel generators.
-Other safety systems, such as the containment cooling system, also need power.
-Pressurized-water reactors contain between 150-200 fuel assemblies.
-See also our animated diagram.
+If offsite power is lost, emergency cooling water is supplied by other pumps, which can be powered by onsite diesel generators.
+Other safety systems, such as the containment cooling system, also need electric power.
+PWRs contain between 150-200 fuel assemblies.